 New build conveyancing is more complex than other types of residential conveyancing because the risk of things that could go wrong is greater.
 Potential risks include:

-• non-compliance with planning regulations
+- Checking for compliance with planning regulations

-• incomplete agreements for roads and sewers
+- Ensuring there are adequate agreements for new roads and sewers

-• failure to plan for the future maintenance of common parts of a development
+- Ensuring there are adequate provisions for the future maintenance of common parts of a development

 Finding the right new-build home for you